-With internet usage doubling worldwide in the last month, issues may be unavoidable; however, you can take some measures to ensure you are doing everything possible on your end:
+With internet usage growing exponentially month over month, as much as we hate to say it, connection issues may be unavoidable.
+However, you can absolutely take measures to ensure you are doing everything possible on your end so that you are set up for success.

 If the result is "your internet speed is slow", then you should carry on reading this guide.
 If you would like a more robust test of your internet connection, please contact Dialpad support.

-We recommend checking that these following features are turned off in your router's firewall settings:
+Dialpad requires that the following features are turned off in your router's firewall settings:

 - Deep Packet Inspection (DPI)